ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Each platform must ensure a file of this name is in the system include path with
 the following macro defined.
-In the ARM development platforms, this file is
+In the Arm development platforms, this file is
 found in ``plat/arm/board/<plat_name>/include/plat_macros.S``.

 -  **Macro : plat\_crash\_print\_regs**